openchoreo/.github/README.md

 # .github
-Organization profile content for the Choreo IDP
+Organization profile content of the OpenChoreo project.